maydemirx/leaflet-tag-filter-button/README.md

 Simple usage :

-If your markers contains tags option the plugin filter markers by selected tags when popup is closed For example:
+If your markers contains tags option the plugin filters them by selected tags when popup is closed For example:

 ```